 Which brings me to: if it’s NOT any of these things, what is it anyway?
 Therapy is a safe space between you and a trained professional to help you remove obstacles in your life so you can move forward in a healthy and positive way.
 You can use therapy for anything from coping with depression to learning how to move forward after you’ve lost someone to evaluating how to make a change in your life such as a career switch.
 Maybe none of that is taking place but you just feel like something is happening inside of you and you want some help identifying that.
 Perhaps you have a habit you want to break or a new habit you want to form.
 Maybe you recognize that you could be healthier and happier if someone can just help you with new thought patterns.
 Maybe you just moved to a new city, went back to school as an adult, had kids move out of the house, are pregnant for the first time, can’t get pregnant at all, just got a health diagnosis that is hard to handle, moved a parent into a skilled facility, have teenagers that make you feel like you are losing your marbles, have toddlers that make you feel like you are losing your marbles…..sensing a pattern?
 It can be any number of one of those things, combination of those things, or something I didn’t list at all……

-The point is: therapy is a safe place where the time is all about YOU, with an objective partner on the journey with you.
+The point is: Therapy at Marble Wellness is a safe place where the time is all about YOU, with an objective partner on the journey with you.

 The partner is a trained professional.
 There to listen to you, hold you accountable when appropriate, challenge you when appropriate, and support you.
 And did I mention, it’s all about you? 😉